 - Call 911.
 This is a vital step.
 Once the police officers arrive at the scene of the accident, they will file an official police report.
 This document can play an important role in proving who is at-fault for causing the car accident.

 - Offer your assistance to anyone who needs it.
 If you see that there is someone in critical need of medical assistance while you all wait for medics to arrive, offer what you can, but be sure to take the appropriate steps concerning the injury.
 You should not try to move somebody who is in critical condition or passed out, as doing so can cause further damages to injuries.
 What you can do is offer your support and comfort to them while they are awaiting assistance.
 However, if you see someone bleeding profusely, you can offer what cloth material you can to wrap around the wound and apply pressure to help stop the bleeding.

 - Make a statement and leave your contact information.
 When police arrive, state what you witnessed in the accident and provide your contact information.
 This will go on file and can assist any parties involved in filing an accident insurance claim.
-You might also be called on by an attorney if a lawsuit is filed and might need to testify in court as well.
+You could be called on by an attorney if a lawsuit is filed.
+You may potentially testify in court, as well.

 These are the seven steps you should take in the case that you witness an accident.
 While it might seem burdensome to take on this responsibility, it is a moral duty to help others and support them in their time of need.
 Witnesses play a key role in helping victims of injuries from car accidents recover well and get the financial compensation they deserve.